We've compiled answers to the most common questions we get from employers below. Can't find the answer you need? Drop us an email at email@example.com

 The following guidelines from ABI reinforce this: https://www.abi.org.uk/Insurance-and-savings/Products/Business-insurance/Liability-insurance/Employers-liability-insurance https://www.abi.org.uk/~/media/Files/Documents/Publications/Public/Migrated/Liability/ABI%20guide%20to%20insurance%20and%20work%20experience.pdf

-It is not a legal requirement, but if the young person requires permission in order to work for you, then the school or parent may wish to insist on visiting your workplace in order to convince themselves that it is safe and secure.
+It is not a legal requirement, but if the candidate requires permission in order to work for you, then the school or parent may wish to insist on visiting your workplace in order to convince themselves that it is safe and secure.
 After you make the offer, if this is required by the parent, then we will let you know via email.

 If you would like more information, please follow the link below: